ddella/OpenSSL/Encryption/Asymmetric Encryption and Decryption/CMS.md

 % openssl dgst -sha256 ecc-file.bin
 SHA2-256(ecc-file.bin)= d619296b4620a168d87a221487f2b001d604eedf78355ba8a97963816c99cd10
 ```
-## WARNING
+## WARNING - File size limit
 If you look at line 19 of file `buffer.c`, there’s a limit to the size of a file with S/MIME to `0x5ffffffc` or `1 610 612 732` octets.
 The limit is enforced at line 87.
 See below the code from version 3.0.7.
-It’s possible to bypass this restriction with a custom-built OpenSSL version.
+It’s possible to bypass this restriction with a custom-built OpenSSL version or by splitting the file in smaller chunck.

 This shows the limit:
 ![buffer.c-limit](/images/buffer-c-1.jpg)